highRES-model/highRES-Europe-WF/docs/source/user_guide.rst

        $INCLUDE %datafolderpath%/%esys_scen%_demand_%dem_yr%.dd

-Note that :code:`%datafolderpath%`, and other % enclosed variables are defined through Snakemake (see REF for further details).
+Note that ``%datafolderpath%``, and other % enclosed variables are defined through Snakemake (see REF for further details).

 Before we go through the contents of those files, we need to introduce an important set, namely *lt*.